nmerovingian/FreeSim/README.md

 # Discailmers
 Since the software is offered free of charge under GNU public license, we do not offer gurantees on the results of simulations and offer absolute no warranties to the software.
 The authors would also try their best to correct any bugs as soon as possible.
-Thank you for your understanding.
+Thanks for your understanding.